-NORMAL is a FORTRAN90 library which returns a sequence of normally distributed pseudorandom numbers.
+NORMAL, a FORTRAN90 code which returns a sequence of normally distributed pseudorandom numbers.

 NORMAL is based on two simple ideas: